palzhj/u4FCPv2/template/uRTMv2/K7/sitcp/sources/wishbone/wb_reg/README.md

 # RgGen

  In the process of FPGA development, a large number of registers need to be managed and maintained, especially when synchronizing with software updates, which can become cumbersome and time-consuming.
-Here I would like to introduce an excellent [GitHub project](https://github.com/rggen/rggen) that can automatically generate source code (HDL code, UVM register model, C header files, and Wiki documents) related to configuring and status registers based on human-readable register mapping specifications (configuration files or EXCEL), making project management and synchronization more convenient.
+Here I would like to introduce an excellent [GitHub project RgGen](https://github.com/rggen/rggen) that can automatically generate source code (HDL code, UVM register model, C header files, and Wiki documents) related to configuring and status registers based on human-readable register mapping specifications (configuration files or EXCEL), making project management and synchronization more convenient.

- # Usage
+ ## Usage

  Ref: [https://github.com/rggen/rggen/wiki/Register-Map-Specifications](https://github.com/rggen/rggen/wiki/Register-Map-Specifications)